 Many businesses were built without accommodation for people with disabilities, and this prevents them from being a part of everyday activities.
 Therefore, businesses must perform "barrier removals" to be "readily achievable".
 In other words, any physical features in a business that limits a disabled person must be removed so that they can easily access services or goods.
 This promotes equality for those who are disabled and ensures they never feel isolated from society's everyday activities.

 The importance of businesses complying with the American with Disabilities Act goes far more than just making sure the liability is reduced but also to ensure that the moral standing is there.
-We shouldn't forget that those who are disabled should have just as much freedom as everybody else when it comes to accessibility.
+Creating an accessible place warrants every person to feel equal when doing a simple task for the day.

 "The Nation's proper goals regarding individuals with disabilities are to assure equality of opportunity, full participation, independent living, and economic self-sufficiency for such individuals."